paras-2407/AI-based-Medical-Prescription-Validator/README.md

-# 💊 Smart Prescription Validator
+# 💊 Medical Prescription Validator

 An end-to-end NLP-based system that analyzes scanned medical prescriptions using OCR, validates medication safety using clinical datasets (RxNorm, openFDA, DailyMed), and generates human-readable reports using a fine-tuned Flan-T5-small model.